Elfriede Rinkel: Post-war marriage and trials

 Since other crimes were barred, the Central Office of the State Justice Administration for the Investigation of National Socialist Crimes in Ludwigsburg examined only whether it is possible to prove whether Rinkel murdered any inmates.
 If that could be proved, it risked a life sentence.
-Also, the Simon Wiesenthal Center in Jerusalem insisted on a trial.
+The Simon Wiesenthal Center in Jerusalem insisted on a trial.

 On 1 September 2006 Rinkel was deported to Germany under a settlement agreement signed in June 2006 after being charged by a federal law requiring removal of aliens who took part in acts of Nazi-sponsored persecution filed by the Justice Department's Office of Special Investigations (OSI) and the United States Department of Homeland Security's Immigration and Customs Enforcement (ICE).
+The German authorities were informed by the American authorities after her departure and she did not challenge her denaturalisation.

+Assistant Attorney General Alice Fisher issued a statement, saying that: "Concentration camp guards such as Elfriede Rinkel played a vital role in the Nazi regime's horrific mistreatment of innocent victims.
+This case reflects the government's unwavering commitment to remove Nazi persecutors from this country."
+The San Francisco Jewish community and her neighbours were shocked when the statement was released about Elfriede's past.

-The German authorities were informed by the American authorities after her departure.
-Kurt Schrimm from the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes stated that her files were given to the prosecutor in Cologne.
+After her deportation, Kurt Schrimm from the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes stated that her files were given to the prosecutor in Cologne.
 All criminal proceedings were eventually closed due to missing initial suspicion.

-She spent some time on a farm in the Rhineland with relatives, then she moved into a nursing home in Willich, Northrhine-Westfalia, where she died in July 2018.
+She spent some time on a farm in the Rhineland with distant relatives, then moved into a nursing home in Willich, Northrhine-Westfalia, where she died in July 2018.